 Further, ensure that the charges of certain requirements aren’t high, for instance, travel support beyond business hours or customized reports.
 Look for TMCs that charge you on a per-trip basis instead of a subscription fee if you are just starting out.

-You can seek feedback from TMC’s current or past clients to gauge their satisfaction with the services provided in relation to the pricing.
+You can seek feedback from TMC’s current or past clients to gauge their satisfaction with the pricing of the services provided.
 Positive testimonials can validate the value the TMC brings to its clients.

 Look for a TMC that can assist you in areas where your travel program needs improvement.
 Some needs could be: